 When time off within the applicable work period cannot be granted, overtime worked will be compensated in accordance with the FLSA, not to exceed 80 hours total.
-All accumulated compensatory time must be properly managed by the immediate supervisor and may be scheduled off at the will of the department.
+All accumulated compensatory time may be scheduled off at the will of the department.
 For employees eligible to earn and accrue Comp Time, during any absence from work, the employee will first use accrued Comp Time hours before using any other accrued leave time, including sick leave.